Income Tax for Pensioners on Pension Amount

 What is Pension?

-Pension is described in Section 60 and Section 11 of the Pension Act as a periodical allowance or stipend granted on account of past service, particular merits, etc.
+Pension is described in Section 60 and Section 11 of the Pension Act as a periodical allowance or stipend granted on account of past service, particular merits, etc. It involves three essential features, firstly, pension is a compensation for the past service, secondly, it owes its relationship to a past employer-employee relationship or master servant relationship.
+Lastly, it is paid on the basis of earlier relationship or agreement of services as opposed to an agreement for ongoing service.

 Pension received from a former employer is taxable as salary.
 As such the relevant provisions of TDS as specified in Section 192 and other relevant provisions are also applicable to pension income and tax is deductible on the same, as in the case of payment of salary.